-Decision

-Upon the conclusion of the hearings, the Appeals Committee, by majority vote, shall decide whether the student has violated the Student Code of Conduct and whether the sanction imposed fits the nature of the violation.
+Decision: Upon the conclusion of the hearings, the Appeals Committee, by majority vote, shall decide whether the student has violated the Student Code of Conduct and whether the sanction imposed fits the nature of the violation.
 The Appeals Committee may uphold, modify, or completely reverse the original decision as appropriate.

-A written summary of the findings must be provided and should the decision be modified it should be in accordance with one or more of the conditions delineated in this code.
 In all appeals, any modification of the original sanctions may not result in more severe discipline for the accused student.

+A written summary of the findings must be provided, and should the decision be modified, it should be in accordance with one or more of the conditions delineated in this code.
+In all appeals, any modification of the original sanctions may not result in more severe discipline for the accused student.
 The Appeals Committee shall render its decision in writing within three (3) College business days of the conclusion of the hearing.
 The findings of the Appeals Committee shall be forwarded to the President.

-Notification of Decision

-The President's Office shall inform the student in writing of the Appeals Committee's decision within three (3) College business days of the receipt of the Appeals Committee's decision.
+Notification of Decision: The President's Office shall inform the student in writing of the Appeals Committee's decision within three (3) College business days of the receipt of the Appeals Committee's decision.
+Notice of the decision shall be served utilizing Barton's conduct software, from a Barton representative's Barton-issued email account to the student's Barton issued email account, in person, by certified mail, or by regular mail.

 The findings of the Appeals Committee shall be final.